 Just remember to remove the blanket in the morning to avoid overheating, and to give your plant sunlight.

 The only drawback of cloches is that many plants (such as tomatoes) will eventually outgrow them.
-If you want to learn more about cloches and how you can make them, check out my article here.

 A frost blanket is used to protect larger plants from cold at night.
 You will often use a frost blanket in the fall to extend the growing season by a few more days or weeks.